TheRealAnonymous008/quartz/content/details/machine learning/architectures/Transformer Model.md

 # Query-Key-Value Model
-* The design of the transformer is motivated by observations found in databases and retrieval systems where:
+* The design of the transformer is motivated by observations found in [[Database|Databases]] and retrieval systems where:
 	* We have a set of **keys** to index the data found in the database.
 	* Each key is associated with a **value**
 	* The user can retrieve data through **queries**.